-Are CFD financing rates low at FBS as of October 2023?
+Are CFD financing rates low at IC Markets as of November 2023?

-We have good news!
-CFD financing rates are overall low at FBS, based on the rates for four different CFD products.
+Great news!
+CFD financing rates at IC Markets are overall low, based on the average for four different CFD products we analyzed.

 - The financing rate is a particularly important cost element of CFD trading if you are planning to hold your position overnight.